40th Infantry Regiment (United States): World War I

-Constituted 15 May 1917 in the Regular Army as the 40th Infantry.
-Organized 20 June 1917 at Fort Snelling, Minnesota from personnel of the 36th Infantry Regiment.
-Joseph D. Leitch was assigned to command.
-Regiment assigned to the 14th Infantry Division 5 July 1918.
-Relieved from the 14th Division February 1919.
-Inactivated 1 November 1921 at Danville, West Virginia.
+The regiment was constituted on 15 May 1917 in the Regular Army as the 40th Infantry, and organized on 20 June 1917 at Fort Snelling, Minnesota, from personnel of the 36th Infantry Regiment.
+Colonel Joseph D. Leitch was assigned to command.
+The regiment was assigned to the 14th Division on 5 July 1918, and relieved from the 14th Division in February 1919.